abumq/residue/docs/EXTENSIONS.md

 </p>

 # Extensions
-Residue server can be extended using extensions written in [python v2.7+](https://www.python.org/ftp/python/2.7.14/Python-2.7.14.tgz) (see [INSTALL](/docs/INSTALL.docs) for instructions on installation)
+Residue server can be extended using extensions written in [python v2.7](https://www.python.org/ftp/python/2.7.14/Python-2.7.14.tgz) (see [INSTALL](/docs/INSTALL.docs) for instructions on installation)

 You should ensure the server build you are using supports extensions.
 When you run `residue --version` it will print `(with extension support)` next to version number if the build supports extensions.

 These extensions are triggered against log message received.
 You can use this information to do anything you like with the data, e.g, add it to the database, add it to specific index, send it to bot or web hooks etc.

 ## Writing New Extension
-All you need is Python script containing `execute` method.
+All you need is Python script containing appropriate method name..
 The script should be installed inside your python module directories (this is where residue will pick it up from).
 Alternatively, you can set `PYTHONPATH` environment variable.

 Let's say you call this extension `push_to_db.py`

 In your configurations, you will then add `extensions` array and item `push_to_db`

+## Log Extension
-## Execute Method
+Method name: `handle_log`

-The execute method takes 12 parameters.
+The log extension provides 12 parameters.
 Value for each of them are set in following order.

  * `formattedLine` : Full formatted line that was dispatched to the file
  * `clientId` : Client ID